Super Happy Fun America (SHFA) and Citizens Organized to Restore Rights (CORR)

 Mark Sahady, Malden, MA, Co-founder, SHFA

 In 2018, Sahady was active in the Proud Boys in Portland, OR and joined Resist Marxism, which would later be rebranded as SHFA.
 In 2021 he was arrested for his role in Jan.6 after being photographed inside the US Capitol.
-According to a DOJ page, his most recent court date was in October, 2021– next steps unclear.
 He continues to be involved in SHFA/CORR and shows up in a photo of SHFA’s “leadership” on their website.
-He lives in Malden, MA or did as of early 2021.
+In April, 2023 he was charged with “obstruction of an official proceeding” for J6 which carries a sentence of up to twenty years in prison.
+According to the DOJ press release about the charges he lives in Malden, MA.

 Samson Racioppi, Salisbury, MA,Co-Founder, SHFA